 •You will also have access to a private Facebook group with my other Last Call retakers where I will post resources, helpful videos, exam updates, sample questions, etc. Scheduling for the weekly meetings times is also done through the Facebook group.

 •Each month, I will also host a group Zoom session where we will go through a handful of MBE questions together and talk about test tips and how to approach questions.
 In each group workshop, we will also go over at least two Florida bar exam essays from a selected topic.
 Group workshop dates are scheduled at the start of the program and the first one is recorded and available to watch for up to one week after.
 Future group workshops are not recorded and you are encouraged to attend.
 They are all scheduled for evenings or weekends to accommodate traditional work schedules.

 •Lastly, I will provide essay feedback for up to 6 essays.
 This includes feedback for your prior exam essays ordered from the Florida Bar.
 I will give you notes for where I think you may have missed points, and provide tips for maximizing points on exam day.

-Long story short: The $350 fee includes a score analysis, study plan, weekly virtual meetings for accountability and tracking progress, access to additional resources in a private Facebook group, monthly group workshops, and essay feedback.
+Long story short: The fee breaks down to $100 per month (November through February- with the full amount due by our first meeting) and includes a score analysis, study plan, weekly virtual meetings for accountability and tracking progress, access to additional resources in a private Facebook group, monthly group workshops, and essay feedback.